act-now-coalition/can-scrapers/services/prefect/README.md

   - Click the “SSH” button then select “continue” to open a connection to the VM.
 - Mount the “scraper-outputs” storage bucket and restart the Prefect server and agent.
   - To do these next steps, we will need to access Spencer’s account:
-    - Run “sudo su sglyon” to gain access to his account and navigate to /home/sglyon
+    - Run `sudo su sglyon` to gain access to his account and navigate to `/home/sglyon`
-    - Remount the storage bucket by running “mount scraper-outputs”
+    - Remount the storage bucket by running `mount scraper-outputs`
-    - Restart the Prefect infrastructure by running “make restart_services”
+    - Restart the Prefect infrastructure by running `make restart_services`

 ### Troubleshooting